CyrilIvanMasil/app-dev/README.md

 3. Philosophical Themes: The movie dives deep into questions about fate, morality, and the nature of evil.

 ## Memorable Quotes
-"What's the most you ever lost on a coin toss?"
+> "What's the most you ever lost on a coin toss?"
-— Anton Chigurh
+*Anton Chigurh*

-"You can't stop what's coming.
+> "You can't stop what's coming.
 It ain't all waiting on you.
 That's vanity."
-— Ed Tom Bell
+*Ed Tom Bell*

 Fun Facts
 Javier Bardem won the Oscar for Best Supporting Actor for his portrayal of Anton Chigurh.